awesto/django-shop/docs/reference/notifications.rst

 Event Type
 ----------

-Each :ref:`order-workflows` declares a set of transition targets.
+Each :ref:`reference/order-workflows` declares a set of transition targets.
 For instance, the class ``PayInAdvanceWorkflowMixin`` declares these targets: "*Awaiting a forward fund payment*", "*Prepayment deposited*" and "*No Payment Required*".